 If you have questions or concerns about the address that has been assigned to you, please contact us at (253) 798-8575 or firstname.lastname@example.org.

 When will these changes happen?

 This change will go into effect April 1, 2018.
-Property owners will receive a mailing with their new address in early 2018.
+Property owners will receive a mailing with their new address in March 2018.
 Below is a timeline of the address change process.